Ese19/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile script move a file to another directory The 8-firstdelete script deletes a file named betty The 9-firstdirdeletion script deletes a directory
+The 10-back script changes the working directory to the previous one